-Unfortunately, end-users are often hard to reach, because they’re busy doing their jobs.
+End-users are often hard to reach because they’re busy doing their jobs.
 They’re under pressure to meet their own deadlines, so they don’t have a lot of time to get involved with software development.
 Communicate with functional managers so they can free up time to provide user feedback in a stress-free environment.

 Gain plenty of information about potential users.
 Obtain user feedback and analytics to better understand their current experience.
 Talk to everyone with an interest in the experience and communicate your findings to stakeholders.

 When designing for the end-user, your design strategy should include:

 - Clearly defined goals for the user experience